 Other offerings at Student Health Services include basic women's health care (breast checks, pelvic exams, family planning) and hormone level testing for transgender individuals.
 The clinic also provides some psychiatry services and may refer students for additional services through on-campus and off-campus providers.
 Additional services such as immunizations and allergy injections are provided for a fee.
 Under the new plan with Northwestern Medicine, the clinic will also offer additional services such as suturing.

 Yes.
-As part of their commitment to the students at NIU, Northwestern Medicine recognizes the importance of addressing the unique needs of the diverse student population.
-They are committed to providing the same level of care that women attending NIU have come to expect.
-The clinic will actually be able to facilitate a wider range of women's health care options by referring students to experts throughout the entire Northwestern Health system beyond campus.
+Northwestern Medicine recognizes the importance of addressing the unique needs of the diverse student population and the clinic will continue to offer the same range of women’s health care options currently covered under the Student Health Fee.
+These services will be provided by family medicine providers who have years of experience in providing these services.
+The clinic actually will be able to facilitate a wider range of women's health care options by referring students to experts throughout the entire Northwestern Health system beyond campus.
 One significant improvement to service will be seen through improved access to care.
 Under the Northwestern Medicine model, in addition to being able to schedule an appointment, women will now have the opportunity to be seen without an appointment as a walk-in patient.
 The clinic will continue to provide a full range of women's health services, including pregnancy tests, pap smears, STI testing and all of the family planning services currently provided will continue, including Depo-Provera injections, IUDs, condoms, Nexplanon and NuvaRing.

 The current pharmacy will be replaced by an automated pharmaceutical dispensary, which will be overseen by trained medical professionals who will assist and counsel students.
 This type of pharmacy is very common within healthcare settings and is used effectively at many Northwestern Medicine facilities.